forestryio/jekyll-menus/README.md

 ## Recursive Menus

-If you’re looking to build an infinitely nested menu (or a menu that is nested more than once up to a limit) than you should set up a reusable menu include that will handle this for you.
+If you’re looking to build an infinitely nested menu (or a menu that is nested more than once up to a limit) then you should set up a reusable menu include that will handle this for you.

 In `_includes/menu.html` :
 ```